NicolasKuske/camerapy/README.md

 To run our code we recommend to first download and install the OptiTrack SDK.
-Then install the Microsoft visual C++ compiler package for python 2.7, then install Python 2.7.9 and add the following file adresses (or depending where you installed stuff) to the PATH variable:
+Then install the Microsoft visual C++ compiler package for python 2.7, then install Python 2.7.9 (we used 32bit) and add the following file adresses (or depending where you installed stuff) to the PATH variable:

 C:\Program Files (x86)\OptiTrack\Camera SDK\lib;C:\Python27\;C:\Python27\Scripts\